judsonmitchell/ClinicCases/documentation/index.md

 ![View of Messages](img/messages_view.png)

 From this point, Messages operates much like any other electronic message client.
 You can reply to the message or forward it to others.
-By clicking the star in the upper right-hand corner of the message, you can mark it is important for later use.
+By clicking the star in the upper right-hand corner of the message, you can mark it is as important for later use.

 To compose a new message, click "New Message" in the upper right-hand corner of the screen.
 A dialog will appear.